 Daimler led the pack of giving the charging network most of the initial $82 million back in March.
 It’s a growing trend of manufacturers chipping in to the EV infrastructure.
 While range in electric cars continues to improve, more charging stations need to be installed to give people peace of mind that they can drive their EV anywhere.
 ChargePoint has over 33,000 chargers in the United States alone.

 ChargePoint likely saw the need for more charging stations in Europe, and they’re getting major support.
 Following Daimler’s big investment, Siemens added $43 million toward the expansion efforts.
 The latter company has already been an early investor back in 2010.
-Pasquale Romano, the company’s CEO, after the Siemens’ investment about the confidence they have in their business model.
+Pasquale Romano, the company’s CEO, made a statement after the Siemens’ investment about the confidence they have in their business model.

 “ChargePoint is committed to laying a foundation for the future of mobility and this latest investment by Siemens Energy Management will further catapult our vision of creating the most ubiquitous and easy-to-use charging network Europe has ever seen.
 Investment and partnerships with technology leaders like Siemens will enable our team to accelerate the expansion in Europe and encourage EV adoption in the region.”